otacke/h5p-todo/README.md

 ### Automated user flow test environment
 Should be done by H5P Group, but it's quite simple to set up a basic environment for the H5P CLI tool with Playwright or Selenium or ...

+### DONE <strike>"GameMap"</strike>
+<strike>Compound Content Type similar to Image Hotspots, but ...
+- allow any kind of content type
+- allow to track progress
+- allow to define prerequisites for enabling hotspots
+- display the current "position"
+- think of it as the map in Super Mario World</strike>

 ### DONE <strike>Kewar: Add "description" field</strike>
 <strike>Add "description" field to QR code that can be displayed along with the QRCode</strike>